 - 1. No member shall use the influence of his or her office for any purpose other than for the exercise of his/her official duties. - 2.
 Members shall not contact members of any tribunal regarding any matter before it, such as the Committee of Adjustment, which is charged with making independent decisions and whose members have been appointed by Council.
-Members may infrequently attend meetings but shall not speak to any tribunal members about an application nor make representations to any such tribunal.
-However, members may send a letter or E-mail addressed to the Secretary of such tribunal expressing the views of the member on behalf of the community.
-Members shall not make representations of any kind to other tribunals such as the OMB but may request Council to instruct the City Solicitor to appear in a case before such tribunal.
+Members may with prior written notice to the Committee of Adjustment Secretary/Treasurer, infrequently attend meetings to provide the Committee of Adjustment with history and context of an application before the committee.
+Members may send a letter or E-mail addressed to the Secretary of such tribunal expressing the views of the member on behalf of the community.
+If Council has taken a position in an Ontario Municipal Board ("OMB") matter and instructed the City Solicitor to appear at a hearing in support of such position, no member of Council who disagrees with such position, shall give evidence at such hearing or otherwise work against the will of Council in such matter.
+With the consent of the lawyer assigned to represent the City at an OMB hearing, a member of Council who is in support of the Council instructions to such lawyer, may give evidence at an OMB hearing.
+Notwithstanding the above, if the OMB has decided to mediate a dispute between parties in a matter, any member of Council may offer his or her services to assist with such mediation regardless of his or her position in the matter and participate, if approved by the OMB mediator.